 Taxis are also available although they can be more expensive than riding the bus.
 They are a more much faster and more convenient way to get around town but they aren't always metered so remember to negotiate a price before getting in.

 Renting a car is another option for getting around the town but it is quite expensive and driving around maybe a little hectic for snowbirds.
-A full-size vehicle will cost about $11 (approx. €9, £8, $14 CAD, $15 AUD) a day.
+A full-size vehicle will cost about $11 (approx. €9, £7, $13 CAD, $14 AUD) a day.

 The healthcare in Puerto Vallarta can be described as excellent.
 There are many highly qualified doctors and medical personnel who speak English that settled and practice here thanks to the high tourist traffic the city has.
 Healthcare is also affordable here and some people travel to Puerto Vallarta solely for discounted healthcare services.
 There are also emergency ambulance and evacuation services readily available.
 There are a number of private clinics as well as public hospitals with modern medical equipment.
 English is widely spoken by medical staff as well so you'll have no trouble understanding and communicating with them.

-- Weather: The winter weather in Puerto Vallarta (Mexico) will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Puerto Vallarta (Mexico) will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Puerto Vallarta (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.